Innovation in food fortification

 Two billion people in the world do not have the adequate intake of key micronutrients their bodies need due to the lack of access to nutritious food.
 While micronutrient deficiencies go frequently unnoticed because their symptoms are often unseen, their impact is far from invisible.

 Iodine deficiency prevails as the world’s leading cause of brain damage.
-Iron deficiency brings severe sequelae for mothers and babies.
+Iron deficiency brings severe consequences for mothers and babies.
 Vitamin A deficiency remains a widespread public health problem.
 It is the leading cause of night blindness in young children and preschool-age children and women of reproductive age are the two population groups most commonly recognized to be at risk of this immunodeficiency disorder.

 This form of malnutrition has long-lasting and devastating consequences.
 Children are unable to learn and reach their full potential, adults are less productive, and household poverty is exacerbated, trapping communities into a vicious cycle of poverty and poor health.
 To address this hidden hunger, WFP is working with the Bill & Melinda Gates Foundation to support innovations that are critical to fortification programs.

 Food fortification involves adding micronutrients (vitamins and minerals) to foods, with little effect on taste and cooking properties.
 This process not only helps address malnutrition but has also been proven to help avert disease, improve earnings and enhance work productivity.

 Why is it important?